ygt-mikekchar/rust-monad-kata/README.md

 There is an unfortunate caveat here: `map` is supposed to take a container, take out the contents, apply a function and then put the result back into the same kind of container.  `Gen<T>` is the container and is a function, but we've seen that Rust functions can not return a function.
 It can only return a boxed closure.
 This is not the same type.
 We'll roll with it, but this may eventually cause us problems.

 ### Step 13.
 Working with Pairs

 It would be nice to build pairs of random values, but not just in a tuple.
 For example, making a pair of random values in a `String`.

-  - Write a function `gen_map2` that allows you to do this.
+  - Write a function `gen_lift2` that allows you to do this.

-Hint: It's just like `gen_map`, but with 2 `Gen<T>` values instead of one.
+Hint: It's very similar to `gen_map`, but with 2 `Gen<T>` values instead of one.

-Warning: It will be *very* tempting to use `gen_map` in your implementation.
-Feel free to try if you *really* want to understand the details of the various closure types in Rust.
-I think it's actually impossible in the current stable version of the compiler.
+Note: It will be very tempting to implement this function using `gen_map`, but for now resist that temptation.

+#### Side Tour.
+Applicative Functors

+At this point I would *really* like to introduce the applicative functor.
+Unfortunately, I think it is probably impossible to implement using the stable version of the Rust compiler.
+But because I am a Rust novice, it is very possible that I'm wrong and I will write the details here for anyone who is interested in trying.

+`gen_lift2` is very similar to `gen_map`, but combines the output of 2 `Gen<T>`s into one.
+The function you pass to `gen_lift2` has a type signature of `fn(A, B) -> C`.
+As I mentioned in the warning earlier, it's very tempting to use `gen_map` in the implementation.  `gen_map` uses a function with a signature of `fn(A) -> B`, though.
+How do you convert from one to the other.

+In a more usual functional language, you would simply "curry" the value.
+For example, if I am supposed to call a function like `my_func(a, b)`, I can "partially apply" the function by passing only the first parameter.
+The result is a function that takes the second parameter.
+In other words, I can do `my_func(a)(b)` and it will have the same output.

+Let's say that I am writing `gen_lift2` and I just naively pass the incoming function directly to `gen_map`.
+Assume `f: Fn(A, B) -> C`, `ga: Gen<A>` and `gb: Gen<B>`.
+So ideally, what would `gen_map(f, ga)` return?

+In an ideal world, it would return `Gen<Fn(B) -> C>` because it would just partially apply the first parameter to the function and return a new function wrapped in a `Gen`.

+What we need now is a function that can apply the *second* (and potentially subsequent) parameters to the function.
+That function is called `apply`.
+If you can write `apply` for your functor, then you have an "applicative functor".
+Surprisingly, not all functors are applicative.
+In fact, `Rand` is an example of a functor that is not applicative.

+  - Write a function `gen_apply` that takes a `Gen<Fn(A) -> B>` and
+    a `Gen<A>` and returns `B`.
+  - Refactor `gen_lift2` to use `gen_map` and `gen_apply`.
+This is
+    likely impossible.

 ### Step 14.
 Vectors of Generators